zhonger/docker-ubuntu/README.md

 ## Features

-- The basic function is to provide ......
+- The basic function is to provide zsh and `ubuntu` user.
-- Considering the diversity of CPU arch nowadays, we provide 8 archs including amd64, i386, arm64 and so on.
+- Considering the diversity of CPU arch nowadays, we provide 6 archs including amd64, arm64 and so on.
-- Other small features: log files persistence, www data persistence.
+- Three types:
+  - base: including `ubuntu` user, git, htop, zsh; without `sudo` mode.
+  - advance: including `sudo` mode and other base features.
+  - ssh: including `ssh`, `ssh-import-id` and other advance features.

 ## How to use it